-In Portugal, thousands of farmers have been protesting against government economic and agricultural policies.
+Background: In Portugal, thousands of farmers have been protesting against government economic and agricultural policies.
 A big rally on Sunday (9 July) followed a number of recent demonstrations in major cities against rising living costs.
 Food prices have soared by more than 30 per cent in the last year alone.

 SYNOPSIS: In this latest demonstration, nearly 3,000 farmers with tractors blocked the main north-south highway between Lisbon and Oporto.
 No incidents were reported and police did not interfere.

 The Confederation of Portuguese Farmers (C.A.P) was demanding the resignation of socialist Agricultural Minister Dr. Luis Saias.
 The right-wing movement of mainly northern and central farmers has criticised him for the slowness of agricultural reforms.
 The reforms are partly aimed at returning to landowners some of the property seized after the April 1974 revolution.
 The farmers were joined in their call for Dr. Saias' replacement by the conservative Centre Democrats who are partners in Portugal's government.
 They have said they will press Prime Minister Mario Soares for him to be removed.